ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 To use the feature, click the "Import Mask" button (in the toolbar) in the relevant mode of the Areas editor.
-There are some restrictions to how this file must be drawn: it must be the exact same size as the background scene, and it must be in 16-colour (4-bit) or 256-colour (8-bit).
-Then, colour 0 on the bitmap signifies transparency and colours 1-15 are used as the respective hotspot/walk-behind/walkable area numbers.
+There are some restrictions to how this file must be drawn: it must be the exact same size as the background scene, and it must be in 16-color (4-bit) or 256-color (8-bit).
+Then, color 0 on the bitmap signifies transparency and colors 1-15 are used as the respective hotspot/walk-behind/walkable area numbers.

-**IMPORTANT:** Do NOT use any colour numbers above 15 on the mask bitmap.
+**IMPORTANT:** Do NOT use any color numbers above 15 on the mask bitmap.
 Use only palette indexes 0 to 15.

 ---